marcoFroe/uibk_hpc_25/proseminar/03/submission/report.md

 When repeating this for example 2, there is a `MUST_ERROR_LEAK_DATATYPE` and a `MUST_ERROR_LEAK_REQUEST`.
 After doing some research, we found that custom MPI datatypes and requests need to be freed at the end of the program.
 After adding the corresponding calls to the code, the MUST output for example 2 does not contain any errors either.

-In summary, a lot of errors can be corrected simply by looking at the code.
-However, you cannot correct things you don't know are wrong.
-In such cases, tools such as sanitizers and debuggers are of great help.

 # Task 2:
 This task was done without looking at the code at first.
 We simply asked different AI tool (ChatGPT, Mistral, Claude) to debug the code.
 For that initially the following prompt was used: